Updated: Oct 12, 2021

 Be calm - only through our relationship with the Holy Spirit is that possible.
-While she may not have had the Holy Spirit, she showed a knowledge of God and a relationship with Him.
-She was human, not super-natural, so she must have known Him well.
+While she may not have had the Holy Spirit, she showed knowledge of God and a relationship with Him.
+She was human, not supernatural, so she must have known Him well.

 Be bold and courageous - have a relationship so close to the Spirit, that you can hear Him through the noise of your threat.
 She ignored the noise and did what she had to do.

 Know our convictions - it’s so much easier to fight for something when you are passionate about it.
-Clearly she loved her city and its occupants.
-She was willing to die to save them from certain destruction if nothing was done.
+Clearly, she loved her city and its occupants.
+She will die to save them from certain destruction if nothing was done.

-Ladies, we are threatened every day from our enemy.
+Ladies, we are threatened every day by our enemy.
 He is good at what he does.
-He thrives on our weakness.
-But if we, like this wise woman, spend time with God and arm ourselves with the calm, knowledge, courage, humility and passion needed for our convictions we too can stand up to the threats Satan throws at us.
+He thrives on our weaknesses.
+But if we, like this wise woman, spend time with God and arm ourselves with the calm, knowledge, courage, humility and passion needed for our convictions, we too can stand up to the threats Satan throws at us.

 How will you face the threat of evil, of Satan?
 Frozen with screams or with wise and respectful words and calm action that support your convictions?